dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 Is important to note that the x86_64 architecture support mixing page sizes.

+In the following paragraphs we will have a look with more detail at how the paging is enabled and the common parts between all of the entries in these tables, and look at what they mean.

 ### Loading the root table and enable paging

 Until now we have explained how address translation works now let's see how the Root Table is loaded (in `x86_64` is PML4), this is done by loading the special register `CR3`, also known as `PDBR`, we introduced it at the beginning of the chapter, and is contents is basically the base address of our PML4 table.
 This can be easily done with two lines of assembly: